 To include the public in the planning process, the NPS used a variety of methods.
-First, information about the WSP/DEIS was added to the parks' public website starting in late 2010 to inform the public of the upcoming plan.
-The park used the NPS Planning, Environment, and Public Comment (PEPC) website to provide the public with background materials and information about the upcoming planning process.
+First, information about the Wilderness Stewardship Plan and Draft Environmental Impact Statement (WSP/DEIS) was added to the parks' public website starting in late 2010 to inform the public of the upcoming plan.
+The parks used the NPS Planning, Environment, and Public Comment (PEPC) website to provide the public with background materials and information about the upcoming planning process.
 The first news release with information about the WSP/DEIS was issued on March 30, 2011.
 In addition, the NPS used social media such as Facebook and Twitter to reach out to the public and provide information on public meetings and the scoping process.